-Capitalised leased assets are depreciated over the shorter of the estimated useful life of the asset or the lease term.
+Capitalised leased assets are depreciated over the shorter of the estimated useful life of the asset or the lease term if ownership will not transfer to Horizon Power.

 Horizon Power has recognised finance leases implicit in existing electricity purchase agreements in accordance with Australian Accounting Standards Board Interpretation 4: Determining whether an Arrangement contains a Lease and AASB 117 Leases.
-Horizon Power does not have any other finance leases as at 30 June 2017.
+Horizon Power does not have any other finance leases as at 30 June 2018.